dimxy/doc-dev/first-cc-heir.md

     cp = CCinit(&C, EVAL_HEIR);
 ```
 Now we need to find the latest owner transaction to calculate the owner's inactivity time:
-Use a helper FindLatestOwnerTx function which returns the lastest txid, heir public key and the hasHeirSpendingBegun flag value:
+Use a developed helper FindLatestOwnerTx function which returns the lastest txid, heir public key and the hasHeirSpendingBegun flag value:
 ```
+    const int64_t txfee = 10000;
     CPubKey ownerPubkey, heirPubkey;
     int64_t inactivityTimeSec;
     uint8_t hasHeirSpendingBegun;